Gopalkataria/Gopalkataria/README.md

-DE is bloat use tmux and lynx
+DE is bloat use vim, lynx and tmux.